rust-osdev/uefi-rs/uefi/README.md

 The minimum supported Rust version is currently 1.68, which is the first Rust release that fully supports all necessary features on the stable channel.

-In the future, our policy will be to support at least the past two stable releases.
+Our policy is to support at least the past two stable releases.

 ## License